GabrielMalakias/GabrielMalakias.github.io/_drafts/monads-optionals-and-etc.md

 categories: ruby java dry-monads optional
 ---

 Hello, I saw the "Monad" concept at first time at TDC(São Paulo) 2016 at the functional programming Track.
-I didn't get any use possibility in speech, but three months ago, I started to work in a Java project with two collegues, someday a senior job colleague convinced me to use java.util.Optional in some cases along this project "It's cool", he said.
-He already worked with Scala using some monadics built-in, then he knows the monads advantages.
+I didn't get any use possibility in speech, but three months ago, when I started to work in a Java project with two collegues, a senior job colleague convinced me to use java.util.Optional in some cases along this project "It's cool", he said.
+He already worked with Scala using some monadics built-in tools, then he knows the monads advantages.

-This project has many sequencial steps, the code majority has to validate something, convert to another type, save in database, send to a queue or something like it.
-After many sprints interactions, when it started to take form, the code did everything needed and kept all things simple basically composing a lot of Functions applied in Java Optional Objects.
+This project has many sequencial steps, the code majority has to validate something, convert to another type, save in database, send to a queue and so on.
+After many sprints interactions, when it started to take form, the code did everything needed keeping all things simple basically composing a lot of Functions applied in Java Optional Objects.

 After that, when I came back to Ruby, I started to search some gem with the similar behavior, I googled it and I found Dry-Monads inspired by [Kleisli][kleisli].
 When I visited the Kleisli page I saw this phrase "You can use Haskell-like function composition with F and the familiar", I thought "Oh my Gosh, I got Monads now".
-Moments later, I found a cool post in Quora website about Monads, it's different(and cool) because don't envolves a huge number of mathematical formulas to explain the Monads concept, you can take a look [here][quora], they use Haskell in examples, I don't know Haskell but when if you compare to Dry-monads you will understand too.
+Moments later, I found a cool post in Quora website about Monads, it's different(and cool) because don't envolves a huge number of mathematical formulas to explain the Monads concept, you can take a look [here][quora].
+He uses Haskell in examples, I don't know Haskell but when if you compare to Dry-monads you will understand too.

 #### Intro

 Everyone that already programmed in Java, at least once, got an NullPointerException.
-This error occurs when someone call a function of a null reference.
+This error occurs when someone call a function to null reference.

 {% highlight java %}
 null.toString();